tataraba/django-slideshow/README.md

 ### Requirements

-Make sure you have Python 3.10 installed (somewhere) in your system.
+Make sure you have Python 3.10 (or 3.11! ✨) installed (somewhere) in your system.

 Here are the libraries we will be using (instructions below on installing them)